wrapperband/FeathercoinWalletGuide/README.md

 **Feathercoin Multi-Signature Address**

-**STEP ONE : Create a Multisignature Address**
+**STEP ONE : How to Create a Multi Signature (MultiSig) Address**

-1.To create a m-of-n multisig address, we need n public keys.
+1.To create a m-of-n multiSig address, we need n public keys.

 It is not difficult to get a public key for your address.
 For example, using users Lizhi, Calem and yourself (Mirrax).

-To create a 2-of-3 multisig address, you can get one public key from the first wallet (Mirrax) address (yourself), and another form Lizhi's wallet address and Calem's wallet address.
+To create a 2-of-3 multiSig address, you can get one public key from the first wallet (Mirrax) address (yourself), and another form Lizhi's wallet address and Calem's wallet address.

-2.Now we can create our multisig address in "Sending addresses page", Click "New MultiSig" and fill in each public keys from step 1\.
+2.Now we can create our multiSig address in "Sending addresses page", Click "New MultiSig" and fill in each public keys from step 1\.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen01.jpg)